JoryKlaverstijn/LaMAS_G17/index.md

 ## Simplifications

-Due to the complexity of the game some simplifications were made to the original game.
+Due to the complexity of the game, some simplifications were made to the original game.

 ### Role and player reduction